-On March 1, 2021, the federal Divorce Act is changing.
-(Note these changes were pushed back due to the coronavirus pandemic.)
-If you’re in the process of getting a divorce, or are thinking about getting divorced, the new rules will apply to you.
-Learn about some of the important changes coming to Canada’s divorce law.Read more
+The federal Divorce Act changed on March 1, 2021.
+If you’re in the process of getting a divorce, or are married and thinking about getting a divorce, the new rules apply to you.
+They apply even if your case started before the changes to the Divorce Act.
+Learn about some of the important changes to Canada’s divorce law.Read more

 Issues in play on family breakup, from who will move out to (for married couples) getting a divorce.